 - Identify and resolve all creative and technical related issues, and correspond with customers to understand and address any and all complaints

 - Serve as primary point-of-contact among clients, sales managers, creative designers, and respective platform owners

-- Spearheaded conceptualisation and execution of multiple high-value advertising campaigns worth between SGD 100’000 and SGD 1 mil across digital, mobile, TV, and print platforms [Cite quantifiable metrics to support your achievements.
+- Spearheaded conceptualisation and execution of multiple high-value advertising campaigns worth between USD 100’000 and USD 1 mil across digital, mobile, TV, and print platforms [Cite quantifiable metrics to support your achievements.
 Do, however, be aware of your company confidentiality clause.]

 - Promoted to Senior Advertising Executive within 1 year of employment [Mention about promotions you’ve earned.]

 - Negotiated with media suppliers to drive acquisition of value-adding deals; assisted in purchasing and monitoring advertising space and airtime of Unilever products on print, TV, and radio platforms.
 [Simple, clear overview of the job you previously done.
 Notice also how the remaining bullet point is shorter.
 No need to go into deep detail about more junior workscopes.]

 - Coordinated with Finance & Buying departments and ensured implementation of cost-effective media buying strategies.

 - Bachelor of Arts (Communication Design), Queensland University of Technology (Australia) | 2008